mongodb/mongo-ruby-driver/README.md

     $ gem install bundler; bundle install

-To run all default test suites, just type:
+To run all default test suites (without the BSON extensions) just type:

     $ rake test

-If you have the source code, you can run the tests.
-Skip this test with the C extension if you're running JRuby.

-    $ rake test:c

-If you want to test the basic Ruby encoder, without the C extension, or if you're running JRuby:
+If you want to run the default test suite using the BSON extensions:

-    $ rake test:ruby
+    $ rake test:ext

 These will run both unit and functional tests.
 To run these tests alone:

     $ rake test:unit
     $ rake test:functional

-To run any individual rake tasks with the C extension enabled, just pass C_EXT=true to the task (don't do this with JRuby):
+To run any individual rake tasks with the BSON extension disabled, just pass BSON_EXT_DISABLED=true to the task:

-    $ rake test:unit C_EXT=true
+    $ rake test:unit BSON_EXT_DISABLED=true

 If you want to test replica set, you can run the following task: